kiran-pyt/Classfication--BATCH-LAYER-GROUP-Normalization/README.md

 Implemented an advanced MNIST digit prediction model utilizing my finest architecture.
 Replaced the default Batch Normalization with three distinct approaches: Group Normalization, Layer Normalization, and a fusion of L1 regularization with Batch Normalization

-These adaptations showcase my expertise in optimizing neural network architectures for enhanced performance and flexibility.